Question & Answer #1

 Let's not forget that bisphosphonates interfere with normal bone metabolism, and that there's a lot more to bone health than just density.

 However, the bigger question is if you are letting your bones recover.
-And the answer is that when you follow the Save Our Bones Program, you are.
-That’s because I designed it to work WITH your body to allow your bones to regain their natural tensile strength.
+And the answer is that when you follow the Osteoporosis Reversal Program, you are.
+That's because I designed it to work WITH your body to allow your bones to regain their natural tensile strength.

 Be ‘natural' and happy!